gokulnair2001/gokulnair2001/README.md

 - Future Plans: Become a successful iOS App Developer as well as to start My own Startup.
 - Oops,I forgot to mention I am a tech enthusiast and have a YouTube channel too.
 - Itna sab bahut hai or janna ho to social media link to hai hi 😂.
-- Thank you to give your valuable time to look at my GitHub Profile.👨🏻‍💻
+- Thank you for giving your valuable time to look at my GitHub Profile.👨🏻‍💻